Massively Parallel Computation on Embedded Planar Graphs: Introduction

 \section{Introduction}

+In massively parallel computation (MPC), many of the classic graph problems require $\Omega(\log n)$ rounds if we have $O(n^{1-\epsilon})$ space per machine, under the 1-vs-2-cycles conjecture~\cite{beame2017communication,Nanongkai2020}.
+This includes, for example, counting connected components, bipartition, minimum spanning tree problem, (approximate) shortest paths, and (approximate) diameter/radius.
+Moreover, the lower bounds hold even for very restricted graph classes, such as planar graphs with bounded degrees.

-Planar graphs are one of the most commonly occuring graph classes.
-When dealing with a planar graph, we would usually have available an embedding of the graph, along with the graph itself --- after all, the graph is presumably planar exactly because it is embedded in the plane.
+However, when dealing with a planar graph, we would usually have available an embedding of the graph in the plane, along with the graph itself --- after all, the graph is presumably planar exactly because it is embedded in the plane.
 This is the case, for example, for maps, (single-layer) circuit boards, computational geometry applications, and more.
-While much work has been done on algorithms for planar graphs, few algorithms make use of the embedding.
-The embedding provides no additional power in the classic sequential setting with (super-)linear space and memory, as a graph embedding can be computed in linear time; see for example \cite{Tamassia2013} for an overview of many such algorithms.
-In this paper, we show that this is far from being the case in some other settings.
-Specifically, we focus on sublinear-time computation and massively parallel computation.

-For the sake of simplicity, throughout most of the paper, we assume that all edges are embedded as line segments (we have an straight-line embedding).
-However, our techniques also extend to other more general embeddings, as we discuss in \Cref{sec:beyond_straight_lines}.
-Furthermore, our techniques also generalize to non-planar embeddings with not too many ($\ll n^2$) crossings.

-Our results rely on a modified version of the classic algorithm by \citet{Clarkson1989} for computing a $q$-cutting (we define cuttings below).
-This is a frequently used technique in geometric algorithms.
-Commonly, this is used to divide the input into subproblems in divide-and-conquer algorithms.
-We use $q$-cuttings in a very different fashion.
-Specifically, we use a $q$-cutting to compute a (relaxed version of) an $r$-division, without using divide-and-conquer.
-We then use this $r$-division to design algorithms, instead of directly relying on the $q$-cutting.

-$r$-division is one of the basic tools for designing efficient algorithms for planar graphs.
-An $r$-division allows us to decompose the graph into regions of size $\leq r$ such that each region only shares few of its vertices with other regions.
-This often allows us to solve a problem by separately solving it (or some other related problem) on the regions, and than ``putting the partial solutions together" to get a solution for the whole graph.
-We use this approach extensively.
-The core technical contribution of this paper is an algorithm that computes a (hybrid) $r$-division of a graph in sublinear time.
-We then show how this can be applied to solve various algorithmic problems.

-The first problem that we solve using our sublinear-time $r$-division algorithm is that of estimating graph parameters from a large class of graph parameters, called additive Lipschitz graph parameters.
-This includes properties such as maximum matching, maximum independent set, or minimum dominating set.
-While \citet{Newman2013} shows how to estimate a more general class of problems, they assumed that the graph has degrees bounded by $d$.
-Our algorithm works in general planar graphs.
-Moreover, our algorithm is simple and has complexity $O(\sqrt{n}\log^{3/2} n/\epsilon^{2.5})$.
-The approach of \cite{Newman2013} when used in conjection with the property-testing algorithm of \citet{Kumar2021} results in complexity $O( d^{686}/\epsilon^{30654})$, and is unlikely to be practical.
+This leads to a natural question: can we use the embedding to get around these lower bounds?